John Leopold, Prince of Trautson and Count of Falkenstein: Biography

 John Leopold became the tutor of the young future Emperor Joseph I. When Joseph ascended the throne in 1705, he made his confidant Johann Leopold Obersthofmeister and appointed him, together with Prince Eugene, to the Secret Conference, the most important government body.

 In 1698, he became a Knight in the Order of the Golden Fleece.
-In 1711, a few weeks before his untimely death, the Emperor elevated him to the rank of imperial prince.
+In 1711, a few weeks before his untimely death, the Emperor elevated him to the rank of Prince of the Holy Roman Empire.
 By 1712 he had the Palais Trautson built in Vienna, as a sign of his new dignity.

-in 1721, Emperor Charles VI appointed him a second time Oberhofmeister, after the death of Anton Florian, Prince of Liechtenstein, who had succeeded him in 1711.
+in 1721, Emperor Charles VI appointed him a second time Obersthofmeister, after the death of Anton Florian, Prince of Liechtenstein, who had succeeded him in 1711.

 Marriage and children

 He married in July 1694 with Maria Theresia Ungnad von Weißenwolff (1678–1741) and had:

-Johann Wilhelm (1700–1775), his successor;